astronomer/docs/learn/airflow-isolated-environments.md

 - `@task.branch_external_python` decorator or BranchExternalPythonOperator: Run conditional task logic in an existing virtual Python environment.
 - `@task.branch_virtualenv` decorator or BranchPythonVirtualenvOperator: Run conditional task logic in a newly created virtual Python environment.

 To run conditional task logic in an isolated environment, use the branching versions of the virtual environment decorators and operators.
-You can learn more about branching in Airflow in the [Branching in Airflow](airflow-branch-operator.md) guide.
+You can learn more about branching in Airflow in the [Branching in Apache Airflow®](airflow-branch-operator.md) guide.

 <Tabs
     defaultValue="taskflow-epo"